 Thanks to the so-called ‘Beckham Law’ or ‘Impatriate Law’, foreigners who come to work in Spain pay less tax and do not have to declare their earnings in other countries.
 And so much for the summary in a single sentence.
 If you want to know more, we recommend you read on 😉.

-The Beckham Law, officially known as the Impatriates Regime, is a special tax scheme regulated under Article 93 of the Spanish Personal Income Tax Law (IRPF), introduced in 2004.
+The Beckham Law is a special tax scheme regulated under Article 93 of the Spanish Personal Income Tax Law (IRPF), as confirmed by the Spanish Tax Agency, introduced in 2004.

 The Beckham Law offers attractive tax advantages for both employees and companies hiring international talent.
 The key benefit?
 Even if you spend more than 183 days in Spain, you’re taxed only on income earned within Spanish territory—not on your global income.